by Randall S. Hansen, Ph.D.

 - Civic and community organizations.
 Another good place to build your network by showing your professionalism through various activities -- possibly even volunteering some of your time for a good cause to build a positive image.

 - The Web.
 Because being a free agent is such a fast-growing trend, numerous Websites that specialize as meeting places for clients and consultants.
-Go to our Jobs for Consultants and Freelancers section for a full description and links to the best of these sites.

 Final Thoughts on Freelancing/Consulting